Planeshifter/node-sparqling-star/Readme.md

 ## Filters

 To refine your query, you can use filters.
-These again accept valid SPARQL filter expressions.
+These again accept valid [SPARQL][sparql] filter expressions.
 For example, we could only retain results in which the city contains "New".

 ```javascript
 myquery.filter("regex(?city, 'New')");